If you’re looking for info about the cookies on this site, you’ll want this page instead…

 - We may use the information collected in the post-training feedback survey in order to keep in touch with people who have attended our courses, which we would do via an occasional email (typically no more than one to two per month), containing information about our courses, and tips and tricks relating to software.
 You may opt out of providing your name, and / or your email address should you not wish to be contacted.
 Furthermore you may opt out of all further communications at any time via the link which appears in every email.

 - At your request only, we may also use your email address to contact you at your request to discuss the feedback you provide on our courses.

 In cases (c) and (d) above, our lawful basis for processing your data is your consent, which you may withdraw at any time as described.

 We will retain information from our post-training feedback form for a period of two years, in order that we can track changes in our performance, and understand where we need to improve.
-However, we will anonymise data after 6 months.
-We will then only retain email addresses and names to keep in touch via our newsletter, unless you have not provided these details, or have subsequently unsubscribed.
+After this point, we will then only retain email addresses and names to keep in touch via our newsletter (unless, of course, you have not provided these details, or have subsequently unsubscribed).

 - Course registers

 - If the course you attended was organised and paid for by your organisation, we may be required to supply the organisation with a list of attendees.
 In this case, we will do so because we are required to do so for the performance of our contract with your organisation.